 Though your dental crown may be secured with dental glue, this can only delay harm temporarily.
 You should call your dentist as soon as possible for an emergency appointment so that your dentist can assess the damage.
 Your dentist can permanently bond your crown to your tooth.
 If a new crown must be made, your dentist can provide a temporary crown for the continued protection of your teeth.
 Custom dental crowns usually take one or two weeks to be constructed in a dental laboratory.

 Dental crowns are durable and can restore normal eating and speaking functions for patients.
 However, when under immense pressure, they are susceptible to dislodging or breaking.
 To protect your crowns, you should avoid biting hard items, including fingernails, ice, or the end of a pen.
 Patients who grind or clench their teeth should wear a mouthguard at night to prevent unconscious damage done while asleep.

 Proper oral hygiene can protect your dental crowns as well.
 If your teeth and gums are clean and healthy, your crown can have the support it needs to remain in place.
 Good hygiene habits include brushing twice a day and flossing daily.
 With proper care, your dental crowns can last for 15 years.

 Dental crowns and more in Laurel, MD

 Laurel Smiles Dental Care offers dental crowns and repair to patients in Laurel, MD.
-Dr. Goyal also provides general, cosmetic, and restorative dentistry to patients of all ages.
+Dr. Goyal also provides general, restorative, and cosmetic dentistry in Laurel, MD to patients of all ages.
 To schedule an appointment with us, contact our office online or reach us by phone at 301.200.1315.